 In a natural cycle, once ovulation has taken place, the empty follicle (known as the corpus luteum) begins to release progesterone into the system.
 This helps to thicken the uterine lining in preparation for implantation and provides support for the early embryo, should pregnancy occur.

 When a course of fertility medication is followed by an egg retrieval procedure, the corpous luteum does not provide the necessary progesterone.
 It is therefore necessary to give supplemental progesterone after the egg retrieval until it is determined that pregnancy has not occurred or until a pregnancy is established and the body begins producing its own progesterone.

 Medical Injection Technique

 Contact Our Fort Lauderdale-area Practice in Florida

-Contact our Florida offices in the Fort Lauderdale area for additional fertility medication information.
+Contact us today for additional fertility medication information.